 2. See the Niagra Falls of Taiwan

-Located just half an hour away from Sky Lanterns, Shifen is also home to the famous Shifen Waterfalls also known as the Niagra Falls of Taiwan.
+Located just 20 mins away from Sky Lanterns, Shifen is also home to the famous Shifen Waterfalls also known as the Niagra Falls of Taiwan.
 Although much smaller than the actual Niagra Falls, the scenic waterfall itself looks like a scene out of an old traditional Chinese painting.

 Entrance is free, but before you reach the waterfalls, you first have to hike down several paved walkways and pass through a creaky suspension bridge that was also used to transport coal back in the day.